svdoever/svdoever.github.io/src/pages/XM_Cloud_and_Sitecore_CLI_version.md

 So the version is 5.0.15.

-You can also retrieve the verions of the installed list of plugins using the command:
+You can also retrieve the versions of the installed list of plugins using the command:

 ```
 dotnet sitecore plugin list